 Do you ever get frustrated?
 I mean, your work must be difficult sometimes.

-Sometimes I get frustrated when people using the Centre don’t change; they sometimes have great intentions when you talk to them but so often their best intentions get lost in the demands of their chaotic lifestyle.
+Sometimes I get frustrated when people accessing the services don’t change; they sometimes have great intentions when you talk to them but so often their best intentions get lost in the demands of their chaotic lifestyle.
 They’re trapped in addictions and some continue to shoplift to pay for their habit.

 At times the guys that come into the Bridge or Your Space can be disrespectful and ungrateful but I get on with nearly all of them.
 It’s very important to show some sort of kindness to them, even if they are difficult.
 They tell me I’m fair, and I’ve found that one of the secrets of getting alongside them is to speak ‘on a level’ with them and not tell them off from an authoritarian standpoint.

 Do you have encouraging times too?